homerours/cordova-music-controls-plugin/README.md

 ##Quirks
 * Currently you need to subscribe again after an action has fired.
-* This plugin is still under development.
+* This plugin is still under development which means that it's not yet "production ready".